Orange Alert

 Beverly was known for her significant contributions to neurophysiology research and for her dedication to education.
 She was named Distinguished Teaching Professor at SUNY Buffalo in 1992.
 She continued to teach until a week before her death in 2008 at the age of 86.

-Sandra J. Hewett holds the inaugural Bishop Professorship in the Department of Biology and is director of Interdisciplinary Neuroscience Studies.
+Sandra J. Hewett held the inaugural Bishop Professorship in the Department of Biology and previously served as director of Interdisciplinary Neuroscience Studies.
 Hewett studies the molecular and biochemical processes that occur in the brain after injury.
 She is particularly interested in the function and dysfunction of astrocytes, star-shaped cells that provide physical and nutritional support for neurons.

 Gregory Hoke